1920 Canadian liquor plebiscites: British Columbia

 (October 20, 1920 referendum) — Voters were presented with the question "Which do you prefer: 1— The present prohibition act? or 2— An act to provide for the government control and sale in sealed packages of spirituous and malted liquors?"
 By a majority of more than 25,000 voters in British Columbia opted for the sale of liquor under regulation by the provincial government.

 Manitoba

-(October 25, 1920 referendum) — By a majority of more than 12,000 voters opted in favor of the Canadian Temperance Act, with the prohibition against importing liquor into Manitoba to go into effect in 60 days.
+(October 25, 1920 referendum) — By a majority of more than 12,000 voters opted in favour of the Canadian Temperance Act, with the prohibition against importing liquor into Manitoba to go into effect in 60 days.
 The vote also cleared the way for the Manitoba Temperance Act of 1920 to be proclaimed, limiting liquor to medical prescriptions of no more than 12 ounces, by government-approved dispensers.

 New Brunswick

 (July 10, 1920 referendum) — The first provincial vote on whether to retain prohibition took place in New Brunswick, where voters approved the bar against importation of liquor by a majority of 20,000 votes.
 In another ballot question, the ban against the sale of light wine and against beer was approved a majority of 15,000.